CPJKU/paow/paow/12_07_23/README.md

-In this experiment a music generation neural network extends the super mario theme for an hour, gradually forgetting where it started.
+In this experiment a music generation neural network extends the Super Mario Bros theme for an hour, gradually forgetting where it started.

 The model used is the Discrete Denoising Probabilistic Diffusion Model SCHmUBERT {Plasser et al.}.